 “I need to be able to read the room and know exactly what they should do next.
 I need to be able to depart from the plan with 100% confidence and intuit accurately where to go.”
 That’s a super smart social entrepreneur with ten successful years behind her, telling us about her challenges when facilitating high stakes workshops.

-As people with personal and professional missions to save the planet, we have to learn how creativity works.
+As leaders, we have to understand how creativity works — not only conceptually, but also experientially, as practitioners.
 IBM’s 2010 Global CEO study found that 1500 top CEOs interviewed around the world considered creativity the number one capacity required of present and future leaders.
-But knowing it’s important is not the same as knowing how to learn it.
+But knowing it’s important is not the same as building real-time, reliable, genuine and robust creative capacity.

 Is reading the room and pivoting from the agenda an instance of creativity?
 Absolutely.
 Creativity depends on knowing one’s medium (oil paint for the painter, clay for the potter, etc.) — in this case, an ability to perceive her audience’s states of comfort, buy-in, and well-being — the medium Otto Scharmer calls social fields.
 Creativity also includes the know-how of shaping that medium — for example, to deviate from the workshop agenda in the moment in order to take a group to the next level of shared understanding, commitment, or whatever the aim.

 With confidence.
 IDEO’s David Kelly talks about creative confidence; he teaches it by taking clients through creative processes.
 So creativity is not only possible to learn — it’s also not that hard to learn.
 It takes a bit of courage — and also, clearing away of misconceptions.